I played in a band with a guy who’d been performing for over 40 years.

 That’s how you develop real control, confidence, and the ability to sound good when it counts — whether that’s in a band, a jam session, or your living room.

 If you only chase information — playing parts of songs, collecting scales, or copying licks and riffs — it can be fun for a while, but eventually, frustration sets in.
-You’ll start to feel stuck, and your playing will probably be very unbalanced.

 Like the bodybuilder with giant arms and no legs, your progress will look impressive in one small area — but completely fall apart in others that truly matter.